Air transport in the United Kingdom: Airports

-Outside London and the South East, the use of regional airports has increased dramatically in recent years, with the amount of air traffic using these facilities doubling in the period 1995 to 2005.
-To illustrate this growth, in the five years from 2001, passenger numbers at the regional airports of Exeter Airport, Bristol Airport, and Newcastle Airport increased by 191 per cent, 113 per cent, and 60 per cent, respectively.
-In the same period, the largest airports experienced some of the slowest growth, with Heathrow passenger numbers increasing by 11 per cent, and those of Gatwick increasing by less than 10 per cent.
+Outside London and the South East the use of regional airports has increased dramatically in recent years with the amount of air traffic using these facilities doubling in the period 1995 to 2005.
+For example, in the five years from 2001 passenger numbers at the regional Exeter Airport, Bristol Airport, and Newcastle Airport increased by 191 per cent, 113 per cent, and 60 per cent respectively.
+In the same period the largest airports experienced some of their slowest growth, with Heathrow passenger numbers increasing by 11 per cent and those at Gatwick increasing by less than 10 per cent.